singingwolfboy/flask-dance/docs/multi-user.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Are users expected to create an account on your website *first*, and then
-assocation OAuth connections *afterwards*?
+associate OAuth connections *afterwards*?
 Or does logging in with an an OAuth
 provider *create an account* for the user on your site automatically?

 The first option (user association) is useful when you expect users to